 Let Your Light Shine with Joy! (school vision)

-The Shine Curriculum at our school is a concept- led primary curriculum informed by the latest evidence from cognitive science and the requirements of the Education inspection framework (Ofsted, updated 2022).
+The Curriculum at our school is a concept- led primary curriculum informed by the latest evidence from cognitive science and the requirements of the Education inspection framework (Ofsted, updated 2022).
 The curriculum provides everything to meet the needs of our truly unique and special school.

 We are a small rural Church of England school situated in the village of Haskayne in West Lancashire.
-We have a highly mobile pupil population of around 43 children including nursery.
-Owing to our curriculum offer, specialist education (flexi-schooling) and inclusive nature, we have attracted children from up to four different local authorities.
-The Shine Curriculum is perfect for this as it is easy to adapt for SEND, perfect for home-education, dynamic, powerful and easy to use.
+We have a highly mobile pupil population of around 36 children including nursery.
+Owing to our curriculum offer, specialist education and inclusive nature, we have attracted children from up to four different local authorities.
+The Curriculum is perfect for this as it is easy to adapt for SEND, perfect for home-education, dynamic, powerful and easy to use.

 Our amazing teachers lead at least three subject areas and have other whole school responsibilities too such as Special Needs Coordinator (SENDco), Mental Health Lead with Nurture Base and Phonics Leader with KS1.
-The Shine Curriculum at Downholland Haskayne (developed with Cornerstones Education), enables us to deliver all this successfully for our unique school and situation.
+The Curriculum at Downholland Haskayne (developed with Cornerstones Education), enables us to deliver all this successfully for our unique school and situation.

-The Shine Curriculum has three structural tiers, each building on the previous layer to create a robust framework of interconnected layers.
+The Curriculum has three structural tiers, each building on the previous layer to create a robust framework of interconnected layers.

 Tier 1